krfkeith/tart/trunk/doc/source/intro/functions.rst

 Function Type Expressions
 =========================

-The keyword :keyword:`fn` declares an expression having function type.
+The keyword :kw:`fn` declares an expression having function type.
 It is often used to declare an anonymous function (also known as a 'function literal'), but it can also be used to declare a variable containing a pointer to a function.

-The :keyword:`fn` keyword is optionally followed by an argument list.
+The :kw:`fn` keyword is optionally followed by an argument list.
 Usually the argument list will be in parentheses, however if there is only a single argument, or no arguments at all, then the parentheses can be omitted::